“We need another application.” As a CIO, this statement will probably make you shudder.

 3 – INNOVATION: Experiment and iterate

-Your digital transformation imperative demands that you break free from traditional thinking and forego development methods that don’t compliment rapid experimentation.
+Your digital transformation imperative demands that you forego development methods that don’t compliment rapid experimentation.
 With the right technology in place, a cultural change will be imminent.
-Agile technology platforms empower the business to be more responsive to customers, deliver products to market faster and provide an enhanced customer experience.
+Agile technology platforms empower the business to be more responsive to customers and deliver products to market faster.

 For digital transformation programs to succeed they need to be built on agile experimentation.
 It’s all about providing the tools for people to create digital solutions faster, whilst also ensuring that those solutions can speak to each other and re-use elements of innovation.
 Making that innovation rapidly repeatable is a core component of every digital transformation strategy.